Ohèn:ton Karihwatéhkwen (The Words That Come Before All Else)

 • Review the Ohèn:ton Karihwatéhkwen (The Words That Come Before All Else): https://www.youtube.com/watch?v=eJH_5TXzCjw

-• To do this teachers can also play short video segment embedded in the ten-minute video accompanying the Indigenous Knowledge Bundle depicting Kanyen’kehá:ka (Akwesasne Mohawk Territory), Wolf Clan educator Liv Rondeau speaking about the significance of the Ohèn:ton Karihwatéhkwen.
+• To do this teachers can also play short video segment embedded in the ten-minute video accompanying the Indigenous Knowledge Bundle depicting Liv Rondeau (Kanyen’kehá:ka (Akwesasne Mohawk Territory) educator who sits with the Wolf Clan) speaking about the significance of the Ohèn:ton Karihwatéhkwen.
 Additionally, teachers can play a short clip embedded on the QUILLS website of Liv Rondeau reciting the Ohèn:ton Karihwatéhkwen.

 • Ask students why they think the Haudenosaunee give thanks to the water in addition to the land.